chrisl8/Witchazzan/README.md

 ### Web server configuration.
 I serve the project using Nginx as a proxy to the Node.js server.
 I suggest looking up how to set up Nginx.
-I use the documentatin from Digital Ocean on setting up Nginx on Ubuntu.
+I use the documentation from Digital Ocean on setting up Nginx on Ubuntu.

 Here is a partial of my config file for this site.
 The important bits are that it will directly serve files, by name, only forwarding non-files to the Node.js server.